missionpinball/mpf-docs/hardware/pololu_maestro/index.rst

 move to servo_min (0.2 in the example) and to servo_max for 1.0 (0.8 in the example).
 Everything in between will be interpolated.

+The Pololu Maestro servo controllers can accept speed and acceleration settings which specify how fast the servo moves to the new position, and how (or whether) it accelerates and decelerates when starting and stopping.
+If you want to use these add the ``speed_limit:`` and ``acceleration_limit:`` settings to your config.

 5. Using the servo in your game
 -------------------------------